cloudmesh-community/book/chapters/ai/ai.md

     if __name__ == '__main__':
         app.run(debug=True)

-Asmentioned above these these are examples of static API endpoints.
-In many scenarios having a dynamic API would be prefered.
+As mentioned above these these are examples of static API endpoints.
+In many scenarios having a dynamic API would be preferred.
 Lets explore the data partition endpoint and modify the code for the static version to make a dynamic version.
-Below is the function definition for the dynamic version of the data\_partion function, and not much has changed.
-The only change made was that stings were appended to the testing and training file names for convienece.
+Below is the function definition for the dynamic version of the data_partion function, and not much has changed.
+The only change made was that stings were appended to the testing and training file names for convenience.
 The ratio will match the user defined ratio entered through the url.

     def data_partition(filename, ratio):